ML4C: Seeing Causality Through Latent Vicinity: Evaluation

+\textbf{Metrics}: We use two standard metrics for performance evaluation: Structural Hamming Distance (SHD) and F1-score.
+For each dataset, we measure the SHD / F1-score of the output CPDAG (learned by a specific algorithm) against the ground truth CPDAG.
+Specifically, SHD is calculated at CPDAG level, which is the smallest number of edge additions, deletions, direction reversals and type changes (directed vs. undirected) to convert the output CPDAG to ground truth CPDAG.
+F1-score is calculated over identifiable edges.
+Roughly, F1-score can be viewed as a normalized version of SHD.
+Now we present the experiment results:\looseness=-1

+\textbf{End-to-End Comparison}: Due to page limits, we report SHD and F1-score of all algorithms on top-19 large-scale datasets (results of the other 5 smallest datasets are omitted due to triviality), as depicted in Table~\ref{table:accuracy}. `-' means the algorithm fails on the dataset (either out-of-memory/exceeds 24 hours execution time/break caused by unknown errors).
+ML4C significantly outperforms all other competitors.
+The average F1-score of ML4C is the highest (0.92, first column in Table~\ref{table:reliability}).
+Moreover, ML4C exhibits the most stable performance across all datasets, its average ranking is $1.5\pm0.7$, while the second best is GLL-MB (GMB), with average ranking $4.4\pm2.4$.
+NCC is the strongest SCL competitor.
+It performs well on some datasets but overall its performance fluctuates significantly.
+Overall it only ranks $5.1\pm4.2$.
+Last but not least, ML4C shows high accuracy (F1$>0.9$) on very large-scale datasets (e.g., medicine datasets `munin2/3/4'~\citep{andreassen1987munin}) while $\max(\text{others})\sim 0.6$.\looseness=-1

-\paragraph{Towards a Perfect Classifier} The last row of Table~\ref{table:accuracy} shows the performance of ML4C-Learner component at UT level by UT-F1 (i.e., F1-score of classifying UTs): such UT level accuracy is crucial for causal learning on discrete data, since the set of v-structures is invariant across all Markov equivalent DAGs and it can fully recover the CPDAG.
-The average F1-score of ML4C-Learner is $0.90\pm0.13$, which shows promising results towards a perfect classifier. \paragraph{Reliability} We manually identify 4 strong discriminative predicates and 4 weak discriminative predicates and treat each one as a replacement of ML4C-Learner.
+\textbf{Towards a Perfect Classifier}: The last row of Table~\ref{table:accuracy} shows the performance of ML4C-Learner component at UT level by UT-F1 (i.e., F1-score of classifying UTs): such UT level accuracy is crucial for causal learning on discrete data, since the set of v-structures is invariant across all Markov equivalent DAGs and it can fully recover the CPDAG.
+The average F1-score of ML4C-Learner is $0.90\pm0.13$, which shows promising results towards a perfect classifier.

+\textbf{Reliability}: We manually identify 4 strong predicates and 4 weak predicates and treat each one as a replacement of ML4C-Learner.
 Table~\ref{table:reliability} shows the performance of these predicates.
 Although most predicates show value on discriminating UTs (e.g., 5/8 predicates are with $>0.6$ F1-score), ML4C-Learner has higher performance (average F1-score = 0.92) than each individual predicate (best average F1-score = 0.77).
-Thus, it is evident that ML4C-Learner learns a more reliable classification mechanism, by taking advantage of machine learning techniques. \paragraph{Robustness} To evaluate robustness, ML4C is trained on synthetic datasets with sample size = 10k, but it is tested on benchmark datasets with different sample sizes: 1k, 5k, 10k, 15k and 20k respectively.
-Table~\ref{table:robustness} shows that ML4C exhibits satisfactory robustness (decrease of F1-score is less than 0.1) against sample size on 17 out of 18 datasets.
+Thus, it is evident that ML4C-Learner learns a more reliable classification mechanism, by taking advantage of machine learning techniques.